vintagefuture/sem-scrum-team-2/CONTRIBUTING.md

 - Provide constructive feedback and support to fellow contributors.
 - Follow the project's code of conduct.

-Thank you for contributing to Our People in Data!
+Thank you for contributing to *Human Population Insights*!
 Your contributions help make our project better for everyone.